 Reviews were previously known as appeals and dealt with by Bedfordshire Police Professional Standards Department (PSD) or the Independent Office for Police Conduct (IOPC).

-From the 1st February 2020 the Office of the Police and Crime Commissioner (OPCC) will be the relevant review body in most cases apart from those complaints or conduct matters listed below which the IOPC are responsible for reviewing where they relate to:
+From the 1st February 2020, the Office of the Police and Crime Commissioner (OPCC) is the relevant review body in most cases apart from those complaints or conduct matters listed below which the IOPC are responsible for reviewing where they relate to:

 What a review means